WerWolv/pwswdpp/README.md

   - Overlays (Volume/Brightness/Sharpness slider, shortcut feedback "notifications") **\*(NEW)\***

 ## Missing but planed features
-- Mouse mode
-  - Planed improvements to acceleration and general UX
 - Screenshots
 - Additional features that improve the software UI and UX of OpenDingux devices